 According to the New Jersey Department of Labor and Workforce Development, healthcare added 154,800 new jobs between 1990 and 2010 and contributed $34 billion to New Jersey's Gross Domestic Product.

 TLD offers tremendous job opportunities in the region.
-Port Newark-Elizabeth Marine Terminal is the largest port on the East Coast - the 2nd largest in the nation.
-In 2009, TLD employed 364,429 workers in New Jersey and contributed $.48.6 billion to the state's Gross Domestic Product (GDP).
+Port Newark-Elizabeth Marine Terminal is the largest port on the East Coast - the 3rd largest in the nation.
+In 2009, TLD employed 364,429 workers in New Jersey and contributed $48.9 billion to the nation's Gross Domestic Product (GDP).

 Investing in CAREERWORKS enables funders to leverage their grantmaking to have greater impact

-and to help shape long-term workforce develpment in Northern New Jersey.
+and to help shape long-term workforce development in Northern New Jersey.

 The Collaborative members pool funding, develop strategies, support sector-based programs and develop workforce partnerships that meet the career-advancement needs of workers and the bottom-line requirements of businesses.